|Amount in $M|

-Democratic governance is one of the Government of Canada's priority themes for international assistance and one of CIDA's crosscutting themes.
+Democratic governance is one of the Government of Canada's priority themes for international assistance.

 Kenya adheres to the Paris Declaration on Aid Effectiveness (PDF, 317 KB, 23 pages).
 There has been considerable progress in implementing aid effectiveness principles, particularly donor harmonization through the Kenya Joint Assistance Strategy 2007–2012, which was signed by 17 bilateral donors, including Canada, the World Bank, the African Development Bank, and the United Nations.
 This strategy also aligns with the Government of Kenya's Vision 2030, indicating local ownership.

 Note: If you cannot access the documents that are provided in an alternate format, refer to the Help page.